martomo/SublimeTextXdebug/README.md

 *__close_on_stop__*
 Always close debug windows and restore layout on session stop.

+*__super_globals__*
+Show information about super globals in context view.

 *__hide_password__*
-Do not show possible password values in context output.
+Do not show possible password values in context view.

 *__pretty_output__*
-Show in output parsed response instead of raw XML.
+Render evaluated result as parsed output instead of raw XML.

 *__launch_browser__*
 Always launch browser on session start/stop.